 We will then rotate about another fixed axis on the body, , and we’ll call this new intermediate reference frame C. Initially,, , and .
 We’ll rotate by angle about .
 We can then write that C’s angular velocity in B is .

 Last, we will rotate about the fixed axis .
 Initially, , , and .We’ll rotate by angle about .
 We can then write that D’s angular velocity in C is .

 From here, D’s angular velocity in N can be expressed as .
 However, this expression isn’t very useful yet in putting together dynamic equations.
 We already know that because that’s the format of the data coming from the gyroscope.
-We’d like to re-express this in terms of our global reference frame N.
+We’d like to re-express , , and in terms of our precise definition above.

 Thankfully, each of those rotations created a rotation matrix between each of the intermediate frames, and we can use the multiplication of those rotation matrices to express in terms of our defined angles.
 (I won’t go into details with this part, but it comes straight out of making those intermediate rotations.)
 The result is the following:

 From here, we see that is equal to the expression in front of , in front of , and in front of .